ChannelSearch

 The SearchBar transitions between the same states as the SearchInput, but renders more elements.

-The SearchBar is rendered with app menu icon if a custom AppMenu component is provided to the ChannelSearch.
-Otherwise, only search input is visible.
+SearchBar shows an app menu icon if you pass a custom AppMenu.
+Otherwise only the input is visible.

 Image of an inactive search bar state with an app menu